Meet Alastor

 Meet Chico

-Chico is shy and only steps up for certain people.
-If you wave to her and say hi, she will usually raise her foot and wave and say hi to you.
+Chico is a "haaaaapy biiiiiiird".
+She loves to tell you all about that!
+She can be shy and only steps up for certain people.
+However, she loves to chat with you, so If you wave to her and say hi, she will usually raise her foot and wave and say hi back to you.
 Watch her eyes: If her pupils are rapidly expanding and contracting (pinpointing), she is agitated and should be given a break.
-Sometimes she likes a head pet but it is not guaranteed.
+Sometimes she likes a head pet, but it is not guaranteed.
 Ask her, “Are you a happy bird?”
 She’ll reply, “I’m a happy bird!”.
 She can also say: “Hi,” “I’ve been good,” “Sweetheart,” “I’m a bird,” “Hi, Chico,” “I can talk; can you fly?”
 “Happy bird!”
 “I’ve been good,” and she laughs.

 About Yellow-fronted Amazons